TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 ------------------------------
 Kojima Productions for the great game
 Sergeanur for qartool
-atvaark for his fox tools
+atvaark for your fox tools
-ThreeSocks3 for finding the custom text output for Announce log. emoose for cracking lua in fpks jRavens for testing
+ThreeSocks3 for finding the custom text output for Announce log emoose for cracking lua in fpks jRavens for your early testing
+Shigu for your specific testing and discussions
-Topher for the great mod manager Snakebite
+Topher for your great mod manager Snakebite
-NasaNhak for your voluminous questions and suggestions All the mod users on nexus for trying the mod and bug reports You for reading this
+NasaNhak for your voluminous questions and suggestions rzaldi for your donation
+All the mod users on nexus for trying the mod and bug reports You for reading this